Financial Services Guide (PRS Group)

 Telephone: (08) 6381 9510

-This guide is designed to assist you in deciding whether to use the services offered by us.
-It contains important information about:
+This FSG sets out the services that we can offer you.
+It is designed to assist you in deciding whether to use any of those services and contains important information about:

 Further information if personal advice is given